 Mercy Kill: James claims that Mary's death was this; his overwhelming guilt after the fact is what sets the events of the game in motion.
 Whether or not he did it out of mercy is ambiguous - James' admission and reasoning, and whether Mary accepts and forgives or hates him is different in each ending.

-Nightmare Sequence: Silent Hill 2 seemingly shifts into this type of experience during and after exiting the hospital.
+Nightmare Sequence: The game seemingly shifts into this type of experience during and after exiting the hospital.
 This is the only time of the game where the town becomes dark, for one.
-The character is lead to a "Historical Society"; from there, James encounters features unlikely to exist, such as a very-very long stairway, and very deep man-made-looking holes that don't cause injury from jumping into them.
+The character is lead to a "Historical Society"; from there, James encounters features unlikely to exist, such as a very, very long stairway, and very deep man-made-looking holes that don't cause injury from jumping into them.
 Also, one room has a deep hole that is protected by a prison bar-gate, with doors and ceiling features on the walls making this a hallway that has been rotated down 90 degrees.
 Additionally, James encounters a labyrinthine area with dead-end halls occasionally found.
 The nightmare seems to end after James gains a significant insight, and this places James back into the foggy town from earlier.

 Lampshaded by a door encountered in the first wing of the town.
 The door is unlocked during the aforementioned Nightmare Sequence and also has a relevant quote written next to it: